 The California lemon law firm of Young & Young APC provides clients with a number of key benefits:

 If you purchased or leased a defective new or used “lemon” vehicle in San Diego, California the lemon law attorneys at Young & Young APC are here to help.
 We encourage you to contact our San Diego, California lemon law office to find out what legal remedies are available to you.

 The auto manufacturers have attorneys that specialize in lemon law claims.
 You should hire an experienced lemon law attorney to ensure that you receive the results you deserve.
 Our San Diego lemon law attorneys aggressively and effectively prosecute lemon law claims to level the playing field and maximize our clients’ settlements.
-The California lemon law attorneys at Young & Young APC are pleased to offer lemon law services in San Diego and throughout California.
+The California lemon law attorneys at Young & Young APC are pleased to offer lemon law services in San Diego, Los Angeles, San Francisco and throughout California.